mikechase3/notebook.mchase.me/compscidev/env-os-setups/ubuntu/cac-configuration/README.md

 # CAC Configuration
+TODO: Read through [this](https://github.com/M-Pepper/linux-cac-walkthrough) first.
+They match notes from previous years but describe it better.

 I decided to spend 2hrs of my time figuring out how to login to my government email instead of studying for my Geology test. i thought it'd be simple, but I was wrong; however, the process wasn't too bad.